HEEV/SupermilageDisplay/readme.txt

 contained in this repo (see src/ directory) and exporting to your build system of choice.
 DO NOT upload an exported Projucer project to this repo -- I'm warning you right now, they're massive (upwards of 1 GB)!

+CURRENTLY WORKING:
+	- A "Speedometer" widget to display speeds and the like.

+NEEDS WORK:
+	- The display layout.
+	- A progress bar widget for lap progress.